Bison: Infections and illness

 For American bison, a main illness is malignant catarrhal fever, though brucellosis is a serious concern in the Yellowstone Park bison herd.
 Bison in the Antelope Island bison herd are regularly inoculated against brucellosis, parasites, Clostridium infection, infectious bovine rhinotracheitis, and bovine vibriosis.

 The major illnesses in European bison are foot-and-mouth disease and balanoposthitis.
 Inbreeding of a small population plays a role in a number of genetic defects and lowers immunity to disease; that poses greater risk to the population.
-Male european bison are also at risk of the incurable and often fatal disease posthitis which is seen as a large threat to the remaining population of wild european bison.
+Male European bison are also at risk of the incurable and often fatal disease posthitis which is seen as a large threat to the remaining population of wild European bison.

 Name

 The name 'bison' was first used for the European species— ancient Greek authors Pausanias and Oppian in 2nd-century AD wrote about them in Greek as βίσων bisōn; so did Roman authors Pliny the Elder and Gaius Julius Solinus (as Latin bĭson).
 The Germanic name 'wisent' is a cognate, meaning that the two words share a common origin.
 The Latin bĭson was made into a genus name by Charles Hamilton Smith in 1827.

 Although called "buffalo" in American English, they are only distantly related to two "true buffalo", the Asian water buffalo and the African buffalo.
 Samuel de Champlain applied the French term buffle to the bison in 1616 (published 1619), after seeing skins and a drawing shown to him by members of the Nipissing First Nation, who said they travelled 40 days (from east of Lake Huron) to trade with another nation who hunted the animals.
 Though "bison" might be considered more scientifically correct, "buffalo" is also considered correct as a result of standard usage in American English, and is listed in many dictionaries as an acceptable name for American buffalo or bison.
-"Buffalo" has a much longer history than "bison", which was first recorded in 1774.
+"Buffalo" has a longer history in English than "bison", which was first recorded in 1774.